jacobaparker/PRET/README.md

 2. Build models to test by creating "model" structures with pret_model.m and filling them out
 3. Estimate parameters for each model on data in "sj" structure with pret_estimate_sj.m
-4. Perform bootstrapping procedure on data in "sj" for the best model or all models using pret_bootstrap_sj.m If you have multiple subjects (datasets), you can create multiple "sj" structures and use pret_batch_process.m to perform the estimation and bootstrapping procedures for multiple models in one run.
+4. Perform bootstrapping procedure on data in "sj" for the best model or all models using pret_bootstrap_sj.m

+If you have multiple subjects (datasets), you can create multiple "sj" structures and use pret_batch_process.m to perform the estimation and bootstrapping procedures for multiple models in one run.

+See pret_sample_script.m for a simple demonstration of this workflow.

 ## Considerations ##
 * The estimation procedure may take a signficant amount of time, depending on the number of datasets being fit